jackson-hu1279/Livability-of-Melbourne/crawler/readme.txt

 tweet_topicA.py harvests all tweets about topic A(with geo info) tweet_topicB.py harvests all tweets about topic B(with geo info)

+LGA_list.pkl is used for attatching LAG tags to tweets

 5 tokens in total, 1 for raw_tweet.py, 2 for tweet_topicA.py, 2 for tweet_topicB.py

 Do NOT use other files.